Makimars/Entrance-system/README.md

 Dependencies: SoftwareSerial, [AT24Cx](https://github.com/cyberp/AT24Cx)

-This software is linced under EUPL v1.2, all language versions are located in folder LICENCE, and are equally valid.
+This software is linced under EUPL v1.2, other versions are located in folder LICENCE, and are equally valid.